A Geometric Perspective on Diffusion Models: Theoretical Connection to Mean Shift

 \section{Theoretical Connection to Mean Shift}

-Given a parametric diffusion model with the denoising output $r_{\bftheta}$, the sampling trajectory is simulated by numerically solving \eqref{eq:epf_ode}, and meanwhile, an implicitly coupled denoising trajectory is formed as a by-product.
-Once such a model has converged, it will hopefully capture the underlying score at different levels of noise, \textit{i.e.}, $\forall \sigma_t,\, r_{\bftheta}\left(\hatx; \sigma_t\right)\rightarrow r_{\bftheta}^{\star}\left(\hatx; \sigma_t\right)$ \cite{song2021sde,karras2022edm}.
-We next derive the formula of \textit{optimal denoising output} to analyze the asymptotic behavior of diffusion models. \begin{proposition} The optimal denoising output of \eqref{eq:dae} is a convex combination of the original data, where each weight is calculated based on the time-scaled and normalized $\ell_2$ distance between $\hatx$ and $\bfx_i$ belonging to the dataset $\calD$:
+Given a parametric diffusion model with the denoising output $r_{\bftheta}(\cdot)$, the sampling trajectory is simulated by numerically solving \eqref{eq:epf_ode}, and meanwhile, an implicitly coupled denoising trajectory is formed as a by-product.
+We next derive the formula of \textit{optimal denoising output} to analyze the asymptotic behavior of diffusion models as they approach the optima.

+\begin{proposition} The optimal denoising output of \eqref{eq:dae} is a convex combination of the original data, where each weight is calculated based on the time-scaled and normalized $\ell_2$ distance between $\hatx$ and $\bfx_i$ belonging to the dataset $\calD$:

 \end{proposition} The proof is provided in Appendix~\ref{app:optimal}.
-This equation appears to be highly similar to the classic non-parametric mean shift \cite{fukunaga1975estimation,cheng1995mean,comaniciu2002mean}, and we provide a brief overview of it as follows. \begin{proposition} The mean-shift algorithm with a Gaussian kernel and bandwidth $h$ iteratively moves a point $\bfx$ along the mean-shift vector $m(\bfx)-\bfx$, i.e., $\bfx \leftarrow \left[m(\bfx)-\bfx\right] + \bfx$, towards the maximum increase in the Parzen window density $p(\hatx)=\int p_{\delta}(\bfx)\calN(\hatx; \bfx, h^2\bfI)\rmdx$, the mean vector is
+This equation appears to be highly similar to the well-known non-parametric mean shift \citep{fukunaga1975estimation,cheng1995mean,comaniciu2002mean,yamasaki2020mean}, and we provide a brief overview of it as follows.
+Mean shift with a Gaussian kernel and bandwidth $h$ iteratively adds a vector $\bfm(\bfx)-\bfx$, which points toward the maximum increase in the kernel density estimate $p_h(\bfx)=\frac{1}{N}\sum_{i}\calN(\bfx; \bfx_i, h^2\bfI)$, to the current point $\bfx$, \textit{i.e.}, $\bfx \leftarrow \left[\bfm(\bfx)-\bfx\right] + \bfx$.
+The \textit{mean vector} is